 Participants must be a member in good standing of the SBAA.
 The Grand Prix Series is conducted on a calendar year and individuals can join the Grand Prix Series at any time during the year.
-A participant’s race results will be used in Grand Prix scoring only after joining the SBAA and GP.
-For example, if someone ran in several Grand Prix races from January through March and then joined the Grand Prix in April, only the post-March results would count in determining Grand Prix standings.
+A participant’s race results will be used in Grand Prix scoring only after joining the SBAA.
+For example, if someone ran in several Grand Prix races from January through March and then joined SBAA in April, only the post-March results would count in determining Grand Prix standings.

-The qualifying Grand Prix Series races are designated on the SBAA Race calendar and are subject to additions or cancellations at the discretion of the Grand Prix committee.
-Participants must finish at least 4 GP races to be eligible for a Grand Prix award.
-For age divisions 8/under through 40-49 the 8 best age division finishes will be counted.
-Beginning with the 50-59 division the number of qualifying race finishes will be reduced by one race every ten year period.
-Specifically, ages 50-59 will have 7 qualifying races, 60-69 will have 6, 70/over will have the minimum, 4.
+Qualifying Grand Prix Series races are designated on the SBAA race calendar and are subject to additions or cancellations at the discretion of the Grand Prix committee.
+Participants must finish at least three GP races to be eligible for a Grand Prix award.
+For all adult age divisions through 60-69, your top 6 age division finishes will be counted in scoring.
+For the 70 and over age group, your top 3 age division finishes will be counted in scoring.

 Finish points for individual races will be awarded as follows: 1st place – 1000 points; 2nd – 900; 3rd – 800; 4th – 700; 5th – 600; 6th – 500; 7th – 400; 8th – 300; 9th – 200; 10th – 100.
 The finish place is computed according to your finish against all other Grand Prix competitors in your age group division.
 If you place 11th or over you will receive 50 points for finishing the race.